fjwright/Run-REDUCE-0/README.md

   Packages...` dialogues that makes them more consistent with the file chooser dialogue.
 * Use a more solid font than the default for the I/O display pane.
 * Provide easy access to the distributed documentation via the Help menu.
+* Replace the `Auto-run REDUCE?` checkbox with a `None` option in the `Auto-run REDUCE` radio button group, and start the selected version of REDUCE immediately if REDUCE is not running.